andrew-weida/ocp4-homelab/README.md

 Requirements
 ------------
 ### Operating System and packages
 This has been tested on Fedora 41-43 and may also work on RHEL 9/10.
 Python/Ansible is required on the playbook execution host.
+You'll want to configure your KVM host with a static IP and set up password-less SSH for the root account.

 The rest of the requirements are installed via the playbooks
 - libvirt